bwest937/bwest937.github.io/VaultHome/wellhrm/6. Rules/Wilderness/Fishing.md

 ## Fishing
-- Takes an hour, requires pole (and bait?)
+- Takes an hour of chill time, requires pole
-- Non-fishing party members can do something else, perhaps forage, while they wait
+- Non-fishing party members can do something else, perhaps forage, while they wait, but the hour is no longer chill
-- Encounters could happen (normal checks at least)